ucum-org/ucum/docs/OrganizationAndProcedures.md

+---
-# Organization and Procedures Project
+title: Organization and Procedures Project
+post_excerpt: Defining the governance and maintenance structure of UCUM.
+---

 The goal of this project is to define the governance and maintenance structure of UCUM.